browserengineering/book/book/text.md

 ::: {.further}
 Breaking lines in the middle of a word is called hyphenation, and can be turned on via the [`hyphens` CSS property][hyphens].
-The state of the art is the [Knuth-Liang hyphenation algorithm][liang], which uses a dictionary of word fragments to prioritize possible hyphenation points, to implement this.
+The state of the art is the [Knuth–Liang hyphenation algorithm][liang], which uses a dictionary of word fragments to prioritize possible hyphenation points to implement this.
 At first, the CSS specification [was incompatible][css-hyphen] with this algorithm, but the recent [`text-wrap-style` property][css4-text] fixed that.
 :::